 - Cooperation of the FreeBSD developer community - we receive great support from many FreeBSD developers, while other projects are not at all supportive of similar efforts.

 - Inadequate resources for multiple OS support - We have a strong, active development community, but we're focused on extending and improving pfSense on FreeBSD.
-If you are a developer and are willing to create and maintain an OpenBSD-based pfSense release, we welcome you to do so, please contact us.
+If a prospective developer is willing to create and maintain an OpenBSD-based pfSense release, it would be welcomed, please contact us.

 The only downside to FreeBSD over OpenBSD is we have somewhat older versions of the tools from OpenBSD.
 This means it takes longer before we can utilize new features in these tools.
 However we are shortening that gap by taking over maintainership of these.